basiqio-oss/Basiq-docs/docs/Data/data-connections.md

 ## Managing Connection Data

-When a connection is deleted, the existing data for accounts and transactions remains within the User object.
-If you need to completely remove all data associated with a connection:
+When an open banking connection is deleted, all associated account and transaction data is deleted.
+For web connections, use the purge flow below if you need to completely remove all data associated with a connection:

 ### Purge Existing Data